- Class: Mammalia

 - Species: celebensis

 The babirusa has been called "a wild pig with a dental problem."
 They have remarkable tusks or canine teeth that can grow right up through the skin in their snout and curve back toward their forehead.
-The word babirusa means “pig deer” in Malagasy, as their wild-growing tusks are reminiscent of deer antlers.
+The word babirusa means “pig deer” in the Malay language, as their wild-growing tusks are reminiscent of deer antlers.

 One of these pigs is not like the others.
 There are four different types of babirusas.
 The North Sulawesi babirusa is most famous for its interesting upper tusks, which only the males possess, but both sexes have lower tusks.
 Like many pigs, the male babirusa’s canine teeth will continue to grow throughout its entire life as long as there is a blood supply—a lot like our fingernails and our hair.
 The lower canine teeth are long and overlap the edge of the babirusa’s snout as they grow, but it’s the upper canines that are truly distinctive.
 These teeth start out growing downward, but then curve back around and begin to grow up and into the top of the snout.
 If they are not worn down or broken off during fights with other males, they will penetrate the skin and begin curving back toward the animal’s forehead.
 The tusks can reach up to 12 inches long and can actually grow all the way back into the skull.
 Ouch!